Expert Aboard: Hebridean Sky Ship Review

 Hebridean Sky’s refined feel contrasts remarkably with the untamed wilds through which she sails.
 The level of comfort and finely attuned attention to detail aboard this ship is amazing.
 But while she impresses with ambiance and service, she lacks in active options both on board and off.

-During Hebridean Sky’s charter by either operator, kayaking is the primary activity.
+Kayaking is the primary activity, with some operators adding snowshoeing.
 On Leslie’s departure, the kayakers had excursions separate of the rest of the guests, missing out on what the majority of people were experiencing during landings and Zodiac cruises.
 On my departure, the kayakers had separate excursions but also got to explore every landing site with the rest of us, after paddling, so they never missed out.
-Also on my air cruise, energetic guests like me could sign up for added-cost hiking and snowshoeing when the weather and landing sites permit, but the conditions weren’t in our favor.

 While activities are always weather-dependent (even the paddlers on my trip weren’t always able to launch their kayaks and instead joined us in the Zodiacs), fitness-minded Antarctica travelers should choose a ship that offers additional opportunities to be active, like skiing, mountaineering, one-time paddling and stand-up paddleboarding.
 Additionally, if you want to maintain an exercise routine, then a ship that offers a gym will be a better option.
 Nine laps around Hebridean Sky’s Deck 4 exterior track equals one mile, but that’s one very long and trying mile when there’s inclement weather.